axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-redis/destination-redis-batch/_index.md

 The `batch-lines()`, `batch-lines()`, and `batch-timeout()` options of the destination determine how many log messages {{% param "product.abbrev" %}} sends in a batch.
 The `batch-lines()` option determines the maximum number of messages {{% param "product.abbrev" %}} puts in a batch in.
 This can be limited based on size and time:

-`syslog-ng` sends a batch every `batch-timeout()` milliseconds, even if the number of messages in the batch is less than `batch-lines()`.
+AxoSyslog sends a batch every `batch-timeout()` milliseconds, even if the number of messages in the batch is less than `batch-lines()`.
 That way the destination receives every message in a timely manner even if suddenly there are no more messages.

 To increase the performance of the destination, increase the number of worker threads for the destination using the `workers()` option, or adjust the `batch-lines()` and/or `batch-timeout()` options.